juandlizarazo/travelfever/README.md

 * Using `Beautiful Soup` we scraped data from the WHO website that include news about disease outbreaks. (/data/whodf-dos.pkl)
 * From the Bureu of Transportation Statistics we got data for flight information for incoming and outgoing air-travel from the US [OST_R | BTS | Transtats](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=).

+# Methods

+* To quantify the current status of disease outbreaks in countries we used the aggregated amount of reports filed by them to the WHO.
+We then correlated this signal agains the aggregated amount of air-travel passengers coming in the same month to the US.
+Interestingly a small negative correlation was found for most countries.

 . description of your methods (feel free to describe anything you tried but abandoned) . output, conclusion, result in whatever form
 . explanation of model limitations, assumptions